vas0011/cse15l-lab-reports/lab1.md

 ## 1. ls with no arguments
 ![Image](ls1.png)
 <br>
+When I type ls with no argueents it lists the folders and files in the working directory.
 ## 2. ls with a path to a directory as an argument
 ![Image](ls2.png)
 <br>
+Typing ls with a path to a directory as an arguement lists the folders and files in the path.
 ## 3. ls with a path to a file as an argument
 ![Image](ls3.png)
 <br>